Dynatrace/openkit-dotnet/docs/example.md

 Keep in mind on .NET 3.5 and 4.0 server certificate validation can only be overwritten on global level via the `ServicePointManager`.
 In versions .NET 4.5+ overwriting happens on request basis.

+## Intercepting HTTP traffic to Dynatrace/AppMon

+When routing traffic through own network infrastructure it might be necessary  to intercept HTTP traffic to Dynatrace/AppMon and add or overwrite HTTP headers.
+This can be achieved by implementing the `IHttpRequestInterceptor` interface and passing an instance to the builder by calling the `WithHttpRequestInterceptor` method.
+OpenKit invokes the `IHttpRequestInterceptor.Intercept(IHttpRequest)` method for each request sent to Dynatrace/AppMon.
+It might be required to intercept the HTTP response and read custom response headers.
+This can be achieved by implementing the `IHttpResponseInterceptor` interface and passing an instance to the builder by calling `WithHttpResponseInterceptor`.
+OpenKit calls the `IHttpResponseInterceptor.Intercept(IHttpResponse)` for each HTTP response received from the backend.

 ## Logging